nadia-eecs/cs1b/hw/hw02/README.md

 `exit`

+## Sample Run
+'''
+The two digit number is: 24
+1: Enter 1 to double the number.
+2: Enter 2 to reverse the digits of the number.
+3: Enter 3 to raise the number to the power of 2, 3, or 4.
+4: Enter 4 to sum the digits of the number.
+5: Enter 5 to raise the first digit to the power of the second digit.
+6: Enter 6 to raise the first two digits the power of the last digit.
+9: Enter 9 to terminate the program.
+1
+48 is not prime.
+1: Enter 1 to double the number.
+2: Enter 2 to reverse the digits of the number.
+3: Enter 3 to raise the number to the power of 2, 3, or 4.
+4: Enter 4 to sum the digits of the number.
+5: Enter 5 to raise the first digit to the power of the second digit.
+6: Enter 6 to raise the first two digits the power of the last digit.
+9: Enter 9 to terminate the program.
+3

+Enter power (2, 3, or 4): 2

+2304 is not prime.
+1: Enter 1 to double the number.
+2: Enter 2 to reverse the digits of the number.
+3: Enter 3 to raise the number to the power of 2, 3, or 4.
+4: Enter 4 to sum the digits of the number.
+5: Enter 5 to raise the first digit to the power of the second digit.
+6: Enter 6 to raise the first two digits the power of the last digit.
+9: Enter 9 to terminate the program.
+2

+4032 is not prime.
+1: Enter 1 to double the number.
+2: Enter 2 to reverse the digits of the number.
+3: Enter 3 to raise the number to the power of 2, 3, or 4.
+4: Enter 4 to sum the digits of the number.
+5: Enter 5 to raise the first digit to the power of the second digit.
+6: Enter 6 to raise the first two digits the power of the last digit.
+9: Enter 9 to terminate the program.
+4

+9 is not prime.
+1: Enter 1 to double the number.
+2: Enter 2 to reverse the digits of the number.
+3: Enter 3 to raise the number to the power of 2, 3, or 4.
+4: Enter 4 to sum the digits of the number.
+5: Enter 5 to raise the first digit to the power of the second digit.
+6: Enter 6 to raise the first two digits the power of the last digit.
+9: Enter 9 to terminate the program.
+1

+38 is not prime.
+1: Enter 1 to double the number.
+2: Enter 2 to reverse the digits of the number.
+3: Enter 3 to raise the number to the power of 2, 3, or 4.
+4: Enter 4 to sum the digits of the number.
+5: Enter 5 to raise the first digit to the power of the second digit.
+6: Enter 6 to raise the first two digits the power of the last digit.
+9: Enter 9 to terminate the program.
+5

+6561 is not prime.
+1: Enter 1 to double the number.
+2: Enter 2 to reverse the digits of the number.
+3: Enter 3 to raise the number to the power of 2, 3, or 4.
+4: Enter 4 to sum the digits of the number.
+5: Enter 5 to raise the first digit to the power of the second digit.
+6: Enter 6 to raise the first two digits the power of the last digit.
+9: Enter 9 to terminate the program.
+4

+18 is not prime.
+1: Enter 1 to double the number.
+2: Enter 2 to reverse the digits of the number.
+3: Enter 3 to raise the number to the power of 2, 3, or 4.
+4: Enter 4 to sum the digits of the number.
+5: Enter 5 to raise the first digit to the power of the second digit.
+6: Enter 6 to raise the first two digits the power of the last digit.
+9: Enter 9 to terminate the program.
+1

+36 is not prime.
+1: Enter 1 to double the number.
+2: Enter 2 to reverse the digits of the number.
+3: Enter 3 to raise the number to the power of 2, 3, or 4.
+4: Enter 4 to sum the digits of the number.
+5: Enter 5 to raise the first digit to the power of the second digit.
+6: Enter 6 to raise the first two digits the power of the last digit.
+9: Enter 9 to terminate the program.
+1

+72 is not prime.
+1: Enter 1 to double the number.
+2: Enter 2 to reverse the digits of the number.
+3: Enter 3 to raise the number to the power of 2, 3, or 4.
+4: Enter 4 to sum the digits of the number.
+5: Enter 5 to raise the first digit to the power of the second digit.
+6: Enter 6 to raise the first two digits the power of the last digit.
+9: Enter 9 to terminate the program.
+1

+144 is not prime.
+1: Enter 1 to double the number.
+2: Enter 2 to reverse the digits of the number.
+3: Enter 3 to raise the number to the power of 2, 3, or 4.
+4: Enter 4 to sum the digits of the number.
+5: Enter 5 to raise the first digit to the power of the second digit.
+6: Enter 6 to raise the first two digits the power of the last digit.
+9: Enter 9 to terminate the program.
+6

+38416 is not prime.
+1: Enter 1 to double the number.
+2: Enter 2 to reverse the digits of the number.
+3: Enter 3 to raise the number to the power of 2, 3, or 4.
+4: Enter 4 to sum the digits of the number.
+5: Enter 5 to raise the first digit to the power of the second digit.
+6: Enter 6 to raise the first two digits the power of the last digit.
+9: Enter 9 to terminate the program.
+9
+'''

 ## NOTE
 - It is required that you add your name and github actions workflow badge to your readme.
 - Check the logs from github actions to verify the correctness of your program.